Occasionally, GAO issues other legal decisions pursuant to statutory mandates, upon congressional request, or stemming from our audit work.

 Generally, our decisions and opinions are publicly released but not always on the same day they are decided.
 If decisions and opinions contain protected information, we must create redacted versions for the public that omit protected information.
-See 4 C.F.R. § 21.12.
+See 4 C.F.R. § 21.12 (Distribution of decisions).
 We typically publicly release versions 2 to 3 weeks after the decision date.
 See How can I keep up-to-date on new Comptroller General decisions? for ways to get notified whenever we make a decision publicly available.

 For more details on the timing of our decisions and opinions, see:

 Procedures and Practices for Legal Decisions and Opinions GAO-06-1064SP, September 5, 2006

 Three ways: Subscribe to daily e-mail updates.
 You’ll get an e-mail every day announcing decisions released publicly that day.
 Subscribe to any of our Legal Products feeds.
 These feeds contain summaries of decisions as and opinions when they are made public and include links to the complete content.
 Follow us on Twitter.
 We tweet every decision when it is made public.